BeautifulTovarisch/ds-guided-intro/README.md

 topic.
 These can be read for enjoyment, but are most often excellent resources to bring up in a discussion with your study group or team.

+### Labs

+Some sections also include a hands-on practical lab.
+While this by itself is not sufficient to replace real-world experience, practicing in isolation can help reinforce the material and build confidence in working with technologies typically found in a distributed setting.
+Completion of a lab can be done at your leisure, and is not a requirement to advance through the study plan.

 ### Books

 There are two recommendations for self-contained books: